Skip to main content

 When a Parent Dies

-Losing a parent is one of life's most significant moments, even when it is expected.
-As an adult child, you may find yourself responsible for a great deal of the practical work at a time when you are also grieving deeply.
-This guide walks you through what needs to happen, in a sensible order, so nothing important gets missed.
+Losing a parent is one of the hardest things most people go through, even when it has been expected for a long time.
+As an adult child, you may find yourself carrying most of the practical work at a time when you are also grieving.
+This guide takes you through what needs to happen, in a sensible order, so nothing important gets missed.
+There is no need to read it all at once.

 Sunlight breaking through clouds over a peaceful mountain landscape